 Each day children have access to milk and fruit.
-The children are provided with a wide range of fun activities to help them develop as learners.
+The children are provided many fun activities to help them develop as learners.

-Child initiated learning helps children to develop in each of the areas of development outlined in the Early Years Foundation Stage framework and is linked to each individual child’s age and stage of development.
+Child-initiated learning helps children develop in each area of development outlined in the Early Years Foundation Stage framework.
+It is linked to each child’s age and stage of development.

-Guidance on your child's learning and development in the early years foundation phase can be found here and is supported by the Deparment for Education.
+Guidance on your child's learning and development in the early years foundation phase can be found by following the link below and is supported by the Department for Education.

 - Communication and language: development involves giving children opportunities to experience a rich language environment, develop their confidence and skills in expressing themselves and to speak and listen in a range of situations.